 Roy Acuff.
 Elvis Presley.
 Bob Wills.
 George Strait.
 That’s pretty good company.
 All four of these men have, rightfully, earned the nickname “The King.”
 And then there’s that other guy.

 You can compare numbers, records, weeks spent at the top of the chart–but it’s really the things you can’t measure that make these artists kings.
 Consider the cultural impact that they have had on music, America and the world.
+From Atlanta to Austin and beyond, country music is at the heart of what makes this nation great, and these men are what makes country music great.
 What would Las Vegas be like without Elvis?
 What would Texas be like without Bob Wills?
 These are the questions that make these artists legends.

 The Case for Roy Acuff